shachar731945/light-classnames/README.md

 ```

 ## Breaking from the original package
-In order to keep the package light and satisfy the vast majority of the usage of the package, This package (in its base form, without plugins) will only parse literal `string`, `object`, `null` and `undefined`.
+In order to keep the package light and satisfy the vast majority of the usage of the package, This package (in its base form, without plugins) will only parse literal `string`, `number`, `object`, `null` and `undefined`.

-This means that `number`, `array` and any other value will not be parsed by this.
+This means that `array`, `boolean` and any other value will not be parsed by this.